orstavik/JoiComponents/book/chapter3/Mixin3_PinchGesture.md

 The *OptionalCallback* methods' names and argument correspond exactly to the *OptionalEvent* name and detail.

-`PinchGesture` does not need to implement an extensive InvadeAndRetreat strategy as browsers do not attribute any default actions to two-finger gestures.
+`PinchGesture` implement an extensive [InvadeAndRetreat!](Pattern2_InvadeAndRetreat.md) strategy to block default actions in the browsers such as "pinch-to-zoom".

 ## Example: SpinningTop

 ```html
 <style>
   spinning-top {
     border-radius: 60%;